-If you are designing a nursery, you are probably looking for somewhere for baby to sleep (or you should be...).
+If you're in the midst of designing a nursery you're probably looking for somewhere for baby to sleep (or you should be...).
 Babies spend nearly half of their early months asleep, which is also when they do all their best growing, including developing their brains and immune systems.
 A good mattress plays a huge part in giving your household the best chance of decent sleep.

 You’ll need one that supports baby’s spine properly – experts say the firmer the better in the first six months.
 Also look for practical features like removable covers that can be washed at a germ-busting 60 degrees because there will be spillages from one end of your baby or the other (possibly both), sorry.